 Snake receives an encoded message by Naomi, decoded by Sunny, that reveals that she is being held captive by Liquid and that Snake needs to rescue her.
 Snake travels to South America to rescue her when he is exposed to the first member of the Beauty and the Beast Unit (aka BB Corps).
 Later, Drebin informs him of the nature of the members of the BB Corps and how they are traumatized female children turned soldiers who were enhanced by Nanomachines.
 He also informs Snake of the AI Cores that control the Nanomachine-using PMC troops.

-Naomi Hunter is found by Snake in a small lab, and she tells snake how Liquid planned to take control of the AI core controlling SOP (Sons of the Patriots).
-Snake also learns that the FOXDIE virus inside of him is what is responsible for his rapid aging and will end his life in six months.
+Naomi Hunter is found by Snake in a small lab, and she tells Snake how Liquid planned to take control of the AI core controlling Sons of the Patriots (SOP).
+Snake also learns that the FOXDIE virus inside of him is responsible for his rapid aging and will end his life in six months.
 Naomi goes on to say that, before that, the virus would mutate and Snake would spread the virus around, basically becoming a biological weapon.
 Then, Naomi is kidnapped and Laughing Octopus, the first member of the BB Corps attacks Snake.
 After defeating her, he goes on to escape the area with Drebin and his Armored Personnel Carrier.
 He then finds Raiden, now a cyborg ninja like those in Snake's past, and he fights with Vamp and defeats him, saving Naomi.
-However, Raiden is badly injured after the battle and is in recovery on the Nomad when Snake decides to find medical help for him.
+However, Raiden is badly injured after the battle and recovering on the Nomad when Snake decides to find medical help for him.

 Act Three (Third Sun)